 Best times to visit when backpacking Sri Lanka

-Like most countries in Asia and the sub continent Sri Lanka is effected by wet and dry seasons.
+Like most countries in Asia and the sub continent Sri Lanka is affected by wet and dry seasons.
 However unlike places like Thailand that have a very defined line between the two seasons that covers the entire country, Sri Lanka’s weather is rather more complex for such a small country as it is effected by two different monsoon seasons as well as having very diverse landscapes making planning your backpacking Sri Lanka adventure even more important.

 The South-Western monsoon season is between May and September with the dry season being from December to March.
 The North-Eastern monsoon season is between October and January and the dry season here is May to September.
 From October to November is is also common for rain to occur across the entire island.
 December to Mid April is considered the best time to travel and is also the peak season.
 The coast around Galle can be incredibly hot and humid where as the central highlands are often much milder and a great place to escape the heat for both visitors and locals alike!

 We travelled through February and experienced great weather, on the coast is was very hot and sunny and in the central part of the country is was mild, warm and sunny too with a touch of cloud on a couple of days only.

 The food in Sri Lanka has to be some of our favourite from our travels with it resembling South Indian cuisine but with its own unique flavours and styles.
 Eating out locally in small shacks, restaurants and street food stalls we ate for almost nothing and never got ill.
 As vegetarians too we also ran into no real difficulties and were able to try and wide selection of local dishes.